A ring structure on Tor: Introduction

 \begin{quote}{ The composition of (1), (2) and (3) now gives some sort of a product.
 We have no specific applications of this in mind, so we have not tried to investigate the properties of this product.
 Presumably they are relatively bad, because of the dependence of (1) on our choice of the homotopies. } \end{quote}

-\nd But he was wrong to doubt.\footnote{\ Maddeningly, there is a 1976 reference~\cite{munkholm1976shmII} to an unpublished paper with the word ``multiplicative'' in its title~\cite{munkholm1976shmIII}.
-It is hard not to wonder what Munkholm would have said or why this paper never appeared. } It is the main task of the present paper to vindicate this product.\footnote{\ More accurately speaking, in this manuscript we construct and valorize our own product; to show it agrees with Munkholm's is in some ways more technical and can wait until a sequel. }
+\nd \wrong{But he was wrong to doubt.}\footnote{\ Maddeningly, there is a 1976 reference~\cite{munkholm1976shmII} to an unpublished paper with the word ``multiplicative'' in its title~\cite{munkholm1976shmIII}.
+It is hard not to wonder what Munkholm would have said or why this paper never appeared. } He was absolutely right to speculate that the this product would only be functorial relative to the choice of homotopies defining it, and that this would be a significant impediment to using it.
+It is the main task of the present paper to vindicate this product.\footnote{\ More accurately speaking, in this manuscript we construct and valorize our own product; to show it agrees with Munkholm's is in some ways more technical and can wait until a sequel.
+There does not seem to be anything wrong with this other manuscript, but there does not seem to be any great urgency to its publication, either. }

 \begin{theorem} Let {\SHCA}s $A$, $X$, $Y$, and \SHCA maps $\B X \from \B A \to \B Y$ be given.
 Then the product defined in \Cref{def:product} is independent of the choice of homotopies used to define it and renders $\Tor_A(X,Y)$ a commutative graded algebra.
 Moreover, the product is functorial in triples of \SHCA maps making the two necessary squares commute up to homotopy. \end{theorem}